MundoDele Spanish Grammar

 Past wishes, doubts and emotions

 The imperfect subjunctive often appears when the main trigger expression is in a past tense.
-This is sometimes called sequence of tenses.
+The trigger changes the perspective of the sentence.

 | Trigger | Spanish example | English meaning | Imperfect subjunctive |